Xyclade/MachineLearning/Readme.md

 #Machine Learning for developers

 Most developers these days have heard of machine learning, but when trying to find an 'easy' way into this technique, most people find themselves getting scared off by the abstractness of the concept of *Machine Learning* and terms as [*regression*](http://en.wikipedia.org/wiki/Regression_analysis), [*unsupervised learning*](http://en.wikipedia.org/wiki/Unsupervised_learning), [*Probability Density Function*](http://en.wikipedia.org/wiki/Probability_density_function) and many other definitions.
-And then there are books such as [*An Introduction to Statistical Learning with Applications in R*](http://www-bcf.usc.edu/~gareth/ISL/) and [*Machine Learning for Hackers*](http://shop.oreilly.com/product/0636920018483.do) who use programming language [R](http://www.r-project.org) for their examples.
+If one switches to books there are books such as [*An Introduction to Statistical Learning with Applications in R*](http://www-bcf.usc.edu/~gareth/ISL/) and [*Machine Learning for Hackers*](http://shop.oreilly.com/product/0636920018483.do) who use programming language [R](http://www.r-project.org) for their examples.

 However R is not really a programming language in which one writes programs for everyday use such as is done with for example Java, C#, Scala etc. This is why in this blog, Machine learning will be introduced using [Smile](https://github.com/haifengl/smile), a machine learning library that can be used both in Java and Scala.
-These are languages that almost every developer has worked with once during their study or career.
+These are languages that most  developers have seen at least once during their study or career.

-The first section ['The global idea of machine learning'](#the-global-idea-of-machine-learning) contains all important concepts and notions you need to know about to get started with the practical examples that are described in the section ['Practical Examples'](#practical-examples).
+The first section **['The global idea of machine learning'](#the-global-idea-of-machine-learning)** contains all important concepts and notions you need to know about to get started with the practical examples that are described in the section ['Practical Examples'](#practical-examples).
 The section practical examples is inspired by the examples from the book [*Machine Learning for Hackers*](http://shop.oreilly.com/product/0636920018483.do).
 Additionally the book [Machine Learning in Action](http://www.manning.com/pharrington/) was used for validation purposes.

+The second section **[Practical examples](#practical-examples)** contains examples for various machine learning applications, with [Smile](https://github.com/haifengl/smile) as ML library.

 Note that in this blog, 'new' definitions are hyperlinked such that if you want, you **can** read more regarding that specific topic, but you are not obliged to do this in order to be able to work through the examples.

-As final note we'd like to thank the following people:
+As final note I'd like to thank the following people:

-* [Haifeng Li](https://www.linkedin.com/in/haifengli) for his support and writing the awesome  and free to use library [Smile](https://github.com/haifengl/smile)
+* [Haifeng Li](https://www.linkedin.com/in/haifengli) for his support and writing the awesome  and free to use library [Smile](https://github.com/haifengl/smile).
-* [Erik Meijer](https://www.linkedin.com/profile/view?id=1490860) for all suggestions and supervision of the process of writing this blog
+* [Erik Meijer](https://www.linkedin.com/profile/view?id=1490860) for all suggestions and supervision of the process of writing this blog.
-* [Richard van Heest](https://www.linkedin.com/profile/view?id=138460950) for his feedback and co-reading the blog
+* [Richard van Heest](https://www.linkedin.com/profile/view?id=138460950) for his feedback and co-reading the blog.

 ##The global idea of machine learning
 You probably have heard about Machine learning as a concept one time or another.
 However, if you would have to explain what machine learning to another person, how would you do this?
 Think about this for a second before reading the rest of this section.

 Machine learning is explained in many ways, some more accurate than others, however there is a lot of inconsistency in its definition.
 Where some say machine learning is generating a static model based on historical data, which then allows you to predict for future data.
-Others say it's a dynamic model that keeps on changing as more data is added over time.
+Others say its a dynamic model that keeps on changing as more data is added over time.

 We agree more with the dynamic definition but due certain limitations we explain the static model method in the examples.
 However we do explain how the dynamic principle would work in the subsection [dynamic machine learning](#dynamic-machine-learning).

 The other subsections explain commonly used definitions and notions in the machine learning field.
 We advise you to read through these before starting the practical examples.

 ###Features
-A feature (in the field of machine learning) is a property on which a [model](#model) is trained.
+A *feature* is a property on which a [model](#model) is trained.
 Say for example that you classify emails as spam/ham based on the frequency of the word 'Buy' and 'Money'.
-Then these words are features, or part of a feature if you would combine it with more words..
+Then these words are features, or part of a feature if you would combine it with more words.
 If you would use machine learning to predict whether one is a friend of you, the amount of 'common' friends could be a feature.
-Note that in the field, sometimes features are also referred to as attributes.
+Note that in the field, sometimes features are also referred to as *attributes*.

 ###Model
 When one talks about machine learning, often the term *model* is mentioned.
 The model is the result of any machine learning method and the algorithm used within this method.
 This model can be used to make predictions in [supervised](#supervised-learning), or to retrieve clusterings in [unsupervised learning](#unsupervised-learning).
+Chances are high that you will encounter the terms **online** and **offline** training of a model in the field.
+The idea behind online training is that you add training data to an already existing model, where as with offline training you generate a new model from scratch.
+For performance reasons, online training would be the most preferable method.
+However for some algorithms this is not possible.

 ###Learning methods
 In the field of machine learning there are two leading ways of learning, namely [Supervised learning](http://en.wikipedia.org/wiki/Supervised_learning) and [Unsupervised learning](http://en.wikipedia.org/wiki/Unsupervised_learning).
 A brief introduction is necessary when you want to use Machine learning in your applications, as picking the right machine learning approach and algorithm is an important but sometimes also a little tedious process.

 ####Supervised Learning
 In the field of machine learning there is supervised and [unsupervised](#unsupervised-learning).
 In supervised learning you define explicitly what features you want to use, and what output you expect.
 An example is predicting gender based on height and weight, which is known as a [Classification](#classification) problem.
 Additionally you can also predict absolute values with [Regression](#regression).
 An example of regression with the same data would be predicting ones length based on gender and weight.
 Some supervised algorithms can only be used for either classification or regression, such as K-NN.
 However there also exists algorithms such as [Support Vector Machines](#using-support-vector-machines) which can be used for both purposes.

 #####Classification
 The problem of classification within the domain of Supervised learning is relatively simple.
 Given a set of labels, and some data that already received the correct labels, we want to be able to *predict* labels for new data that we did not label yet.
 However, before thinking of your data as a classification problem, you should look at what the data looks like.
 If there is a clear structure in the data such that you can easily draw a regression line it might be better to use a [regression](#regression) algorithm instead.
 Given the data does not fit to a regression line, or when performance becomes an issue, classification is a good alternative.